Rajala1404/Unibot_Frontend_App/README.md

 # unibot Frontend App
-This the Android App (Frontend) to control the Bot form the unibot Project
+This is a example Android App (Frontend) to control the Bot from the [unibot Project](https://github.com/EmilAltmann/unibot)